Introduction to Australian Tax Residency

 An individual is a resident of Australia under the domicile test if he or she has a domicile in Australia unless the Commissioner is satisfied that the person's permanent place of abode is outside Australia.
 Under the Domicile Act 1982 , a person acquires a domicile of choice in Australia if the person intends to make his or her home indefinitely in Australia.
 The domicile test is discussed in Taxation Ruling IT 2650.
 Domicile generally means the country in which you were born unless you migrate to another country - then you adopt a "domicile of choice".

-A returning expatriate or new migrant having regard to their terms of their migrant visa, who is present in Australia for more than 183 days (continuously or intermittently) in a tax year is, generally speaking, a resident of Australia under the 183 days test.
-This is unless the Commissioner is satisfied that his usual place of abode is outside Australia and that he does not intend to take up residence.
+A returning expatriate or new migrant having regard to their terms of their migrant visa, who is present in Australia for more than 183 days (continuously or intermittently) in a tax year is, generally speaking, considered a tax resident of Australia.
+This is unless the Commissioner is satisfied that their usual place of abode is outside Australia and that they do not intend to take up residence.

 This is a “statutory” test and an alternative to the ordinary tests of residence – that is to say that individual’s may be “residents” under this test when they do not in any way reside in Australia in the ordinary sense.
 In effect individuals are “deemed” to be residents if they “are an eligible employee for the purpose of the Superannuation Act 1976 or is the spouse or a child under 16 years of age of such a person."
 This test applies mainly to people working for the Australian Government overseas.